biqqles/dataclassy/README.md

 - Unlike dataclasses, fields with defaults do not need to follow those without them.
 This is particularly useful when working with subclasses, which is almost impossible with dataclasses
 - dataclassy adds a `DataClass` type annotation to represent variables that should be data class instances
 - dataclassy has the `is_dataclass_instance` suggested as a [recipe](https://docs.python.org/3/library/dataclasses.html#dataclasses.is_dataclass) for dataclasses built-in
-- The generated `__lt__` method is compatible with supertypes and subtypes of the class.
-This means that, if `functools.total_ordering` is applied, heterogeneous collections of instances with the same superclass can be sorted
+- The generated comparison methods (when `order=True`) are compatible with supertypes and subtypes of the class.
+This means that heterogeneous collections of instances with the same superclass can be sorted

 ### Examples